-Whether it is love relationships or business relationships, if you want to be truly successful in life, you have to start with your relationships.
-But unfortunately there are still many people who do not understand this.
-People who want to build big companies or great things, but can't even get their own relationship right.
-So that this doesn't happen to you and you have healthy relationships, here are the ultimate tips from Tobias Beck for you.
+Whether it's love relationships or business relationships, if you really want to succeed in life, you have to start with your relationships.
+But unfortunately, there are still numerous people who don't understand this.
+People who want to build great companies or great things, but can't even get their own relationship together.
+To make sure that doesn't happen to you and that you have healthy relationships, here are Tobias Beck's ultimate tips for you.

-Tobias Beck is a successful keynote speaker, LIFEcoach and expert for personal development.
-He has been on the stages of the THANKANK YOU NIGHTS Speaking NIGHTS and can be found among others as an expert for success and motivation at the Business Factory.
-Tobias Beck is known for his emotional lectures in which he deals with people types, motivation, healthy relationships and self-love.
+Tobias Beck is a successful keynote speaker, LIFEcoach and expert for personality development.
+He has already stood several times on the stages of GEDANKENtanken speaker nights and can be found, among other things, as an expert for success and motivation at Business Factory.
+Tobias Beck is known for his emotional talks in which he addresses types of people, motivation, healthy relationships and self-love.

 Can relationships be compared to a telephone contract?
-Tobias Beck has put forward his own theory on this: "In the beginning, it's like acquiring new customers.
-But the problem with many relationships is that at some point they move on to existing customer care.
+Tobias Beck has come up with his very own theory on this: "In the beginning, it's like acquiring new customers.
+But the problem with many relationships is that at some point they turn into existing customer care.
 That's totally sad, because then people stop doing the things they did for each other in the beginning."

-The reason for this is the so-called cuddling hormone oxytocin.
+The reason for this is the so-called cuddle hormone oxytocin.
 Tobias Beck: "When you meet someone, your whole body is flooded with it.
-But after exactly seven years something happens in the relationship.
-After seven years this oxytocin level drops to zero."
-So the darn seventh year, in which most marriages end in divorce, can actually be traced back to biochemical processes in the body.
+But after exactly seven years, something happens in the relationship.
+After seven years, that oxytocin level drops to zero."
+So the darn seventh year, when most marriages get divorced, can actually be traced back to biochemical processes in the body.

 But why is that?
-Tobias Beck estimates that people stop after this time, collective activities with your partner.
-He also has a hot tip at the ready: "My wife Rita and I go to the airport every year and take the fourth flight from the top.
+Tobias Beck estimates that people stop doing joint activities with their partner after this time.
+He also has a hot tip ready: "My wife Rita and I go to the airport every year and take the fourth flight from the top.
 That's our ritual.
-You can be really lucky: Two years ago we were in Kuala Lumpur - four days with our backpack in Malaysia.
-Well, last year we were in Münster/Osnabrück.
-You really have to love yourself to survive four days there!".
+You can get really lucky there: Two years ago we were in Kuala Lumpur - four days backpacking in Malaysia.
+Good, last year we were in Münster/Osnabrück.
+You really have to love yourself to get through four days there!".
 So humour can't hurt in healthy relationships either.

 Have you also noticed what serious differences there are between men and women?
-Or should I say between the male and female brain?
+Better said between the male and female brain?
 Tobias Beck: "There is one thing that is absolutely fascinating: men and women are really different.
-When a stimulus is applied to the male brain it is processed in a very specific way.
-Men have boxes for each subject. ...in which the stimuli are processed, such as football and cars."
+When a stimulus hits the male brain, it is processed in a very specific way.
+And that is that men have what are called boxes for each subject area.
+That's where the stimuli are processed, for example, football and cars."

-So there is a box for everything - even for nothing.
-Tobias Beck: "Of course, I am formulating this in a funny way, but it is true: Men have a nothing box in their brain.
+So there's a box for everything - even for nothing.
+Tobias Beck: "I'm formulating this in a funny way, of course, but it's true: Men have a nothing box in their brain.
 Google that!
-If you inject a man with a contrast medium and perform an imaging procedure, such as an MRI, you will see that certain regions of the brain flash.
-And if you show the man something, for example a bee that doesn't mean anything to him, the Nothing box flashes.
-Sometimes men just don't think anything!"
+If you spike a man with a contrast medium and do an imaging procedure with him, for example an MRI, you'll see that certain regions of the brain flash up.
+And if you show the man something, like a bee, that doesn't mean anything to him, then the nothing box flashes up.
+Men sometimes just think nothing!"

-Now imagine the same procedure with the female brain before.
-Tobias Beck: "The woman is injected with a contrast medium and shown a picture, for example of a bee.
+Now imagine the same procedure with the female brain.
+Tobias Beck: "The woman is injected with a contrast medium and shown an image, for example of a bee.
 And what does she do?
-She connects everything with everything!
+She connects everything to everything!
 Period.
-Remember: Men like to go into the nothing box and women connect everything with everything.
-And what does this knowledge get us?
-It helps us to understand that sometimes your partner just ticks completely different than you do.
-The appeal is: Have understanding for it and look at the whole thing with humour!
+Remember, men like to go into the nothing box and women connect everything to everything."
+And what does this knowledge do for us?
+It helps to understand that sometimes your partner just ticks completely different boxes than you do.
+The appeal is: Have understanding for it and look at it with humor!

 But there is another point that is important for healthy relationships.
-Tobias Beck: "There is one thing that strikes me again and again - both with young people who form start-ups together and with older people who have been together for a long time.
-And there are healthy combinations when both sides give.
-An example: You are self-employed and have carried out an assignment for your client.
+Tobias Beck: "One thing strikes me again and again - both with young people who form start-ups together and with older people who have been together for a long time.
+And that is that there are healthy combinations when both sides give."
+An example: you're self-employed and you've completed a job for your client.
 The customer is happy and pays on time.
-Tobias Beck: "Money is nothing but energy.
-And in this case it is a so-called Plus Plus relationship.
+Tobias Beck: "Money is nothing more than energy.
+And in this case it is a so-called plus-plus relationship.
 Both are happy."

-Unfortunately, there are also many people who live in unhealthy relationships, for example Plus-minus relations.
+Unfortunately, there are also a lot of people who live in unhealthy relationships, for example plus-minus relationships.
 Tobias Beck: "One gives all the time and the other takes.
-That can't go well in the long run.
-He describes an example from the world of work: "You give and your employer takes all the time.
-That is one of the reasons why so many young people don't want to work for companies where someone from above preaches to them from the top down how they should behave.
-Young people don't want that - it's an unhealthy relationship."
+That can't go well in the long run."
+He describes an example from the working world: "You give and your employer only takes all the time.
+That's one of the reasons why so many young people don't want to work for companies where someone from above preaches down to them how they should behave.
+That's not what young people want - that's an unhealthy relationship."

-Finally, of course, there is the Minus-Minus Relationshipsfrom which, in the end, no one benefits anymore.
-Tobias Beck recommends that you simply go through your professional and private contacts and pay attention to which relationships are good for you and which are not.
-Because if there is a secret of success for the successful LIFEcoach, then this one: Get involved in the right relationships!
+Finally, there are of course the minus-minus relationships, from which ultimately no one benefits.
+Tobias Beck recommends simply going through your professional and private contacts and paying close attention to which relationships are good for you and which are not.
+Because if there is a secret of success for the successful LIFEcoach, then this one: Get involved with the right relationships!

-"When my wife Rita and I first met, we decided to work on our love."
+"When my wife Rita and I met, that's when we decided to work on our love."
 Tobias Beck is sure that relationships are hard work and just as exhausting as many other things in life.
-That's why you have to actively work on it.
-Want another tip?
-Tobias Beck: "Love is like a journey in a life bus.
-Sometimes people sit down next to you and you realize that you don't have the same goal.
-I wish you to have someone at your side, someone you still want to sit next to on the park bench when you are 80 years old.
+That's why you have to actively work at it.
+Any other tips you'd like to share?
+Tobias Beck: "Love is like a journey on the bus of life.
+Sometimes people sit down next to you and you realize that you don't have the same destination.
+I wish you had someone by your side that you'd still want to sit next to on the park bench when you're 80."

-But there is one person with whom you must first make peace: yourself!
-Tobias Beck recommends going on a small journey with the help of meditation: "To a person who lives deep inside you.
-This is a little boy or a little girl who has been longing for a person for years.
-For you!
-With some people this consciousness is perhaps a little filled up with self-doubt or things they have talked themselves into over the years.
-But everyone should try this exercise.
+But there is one person you have to make peace with first: yourself!
+Tobias Beck recommends going on a little journey with the help of meditation: "To a person who lives deep inside you.
+This is a little boy or girl who has been longing for one person for years.
+You!
+For some people, this consciousness may be a bit bottled up with self-doubt or things they've told themselves over the years.
+But it's an exercise everyone should definitely try!"

-Tobias Beck firmly believes that the next step of our society is to change something together in love: "That we become the problem solvers we want so much in other people.
-That we stop pointing the finger at others, and that we ourselves, in love do things for others and give it back."
-Finally, he has an important appeal: "Since everything begins with love and everything in this world ends with love, I have two requests: Take care of your children. and take care of your parents.
-Thank you very much."
+Tobias Beck firmly believes that the next step for our society is to make a difference together in love: "That we become the problem solvers we so desire in others.
+That we stop pointing fingers at others and do things for others ourselves in love and give back."
+Last but not least, he has an important plea: "Since everything begins with love and everything ends with love in this world, I have two pleas: take care of your children.
+And take care of your parents.
+Thank you!"